 had heard that he was departed from Lachish.

-And when he heard say of Tirhakah king of Ethiopia, Behold, he is come out to fight
+And he heard say concerning Tirhakah king of Ethiopia, He is come forth to make war

-Thus shall ye speak to Hezekiah king of Judah, saying, Let not thy God in whom thou
+Thus shall ye speak to Hezekiah king of Judah, saying, Let not thy God, in whom

-trustest deceive thee, saying, Jerusalem shall not be delivered into the hand of the
+thou trustest, deceive thee, saying, Jerusalem shall not be given into the hand of the

 king of Assyria.

-Gozan, and Haran, and Rezeph, and the children of Eden which were in Thelasar?
+Gozan, and Haran, and Rezeph, and the children of Eden which were in Telassar?

-Where is the king of Hamath, and the king of Arpad, and the king of the city of
+Where is the king of Hamath, and the king of Arphad, and the king of the city of

-And Hezekiah received the letter of the hand of the messengers, and read it: and
+And Hezekiah received the letter from the hand of the messengers, and read it: and

-Hezekiah went up into the house of the LORD, and spread it before the LORD.
+Hezekiah went up unto the house of the LORD, and spread it before the LORD.

-LORD, bow down thine ear, and hear: open, LORD, thine eyes, and see: and hear the
+Incline thine ear, O LORD, and hear; open thine eyes, O LORD, and see: and hear all

-words of Sennacherib, which hath sent him to reproach the living God.
+the words of Sennacherib, which hath sent to reproach the living God.

-Of a truth, LORD, the kings of Assyria have destroyed the nations and their
+Of a truth, LORD, the kings of Assyria have laid waste all the nations, and their